sfeir-open-source/sfeir-school-nodejs/docs/markdown/06-npm/01-npm.md

 # npm

-* Gestionnaire de paquets pour Node.JS (et autres !)
+* Package manager for Node.JS (and others!)
-* Première release en 2010
+* First release in 2010
-* Livré avec Node.JS
+* Install with Node.JS
-* 1.3 million packages (1 million le 4 juin 2019)
+* 1.3 million packages
-* Concurrencé par yarn
+* yarn is an alternative

 Notes:
 https://www.npmtrends.com/